pranshudiwan/pranshudiwan.github.io/README.md

 ### About me

-I'm a first year graduate student at Northeastern University, under the MS Data Science course.
+I'm a graduate student at Northeastern University, in the MS Data Science program.

 My undergraduate was in Mumbai University, majoring in Information Technology.
-A Data Science enthusiast, I worked as a Data Science Intern at Hashtag Loyalty.
+A Data Science enthusiast, I worked as a Data Science Intern at Hashtag Loyalty for a year.
+My work consisted of developing various Machine Learning models to predict and understand user behaviour, delivering presentations, and interating with the Business Development team to get clarity on client requirements.

-My areas of interest include Natural Language Processing (working with problems like word sense disambiguation, pronoun resolution, summarization, etc.) Computer Vision, and understanding and solving real life Data Science problems.
+My areas of interest include Natural Language Processing (working with problems like word sense disambiguation, pronoun resolution, summarization, etc.), and understanding and solving real life Data Science problems.

 I started solving competitions on Kaggle in my second year of undergraduate study.
 Starting from the very basic Titanic Survival prediction challenge to completing the Toxic Comments challenge with a bronze medal, it's been a long way.

-Here is a copy of my **[Resume](https://pranshudiwan.github.io/resume/index.html)**
+Details can be found in my resume **[Resume](https://pranshudiwan.github.io/resume/index.html)**

 ## Research: